Saint Jerome at Prayer (La Tour)

 St Jerome at Prayer is an oil-on-canvas painting executed ca. 1630–1635 by the French artist Georges de La Tour.
-He produced it for the abbey of Saint Antoine a Viennois, but it was confiscated by the state on the French Revolution and is now in the Museum of Grenoble.
+He produced it for the abbey church of Saint-Antoine-l'Abbaye, but it was confiscated by the state on the French Revolution and is now in the Museum of Grenoble.
 An autograph copy with some variations was produced sometime before 1642 and is now in the Nationalmuseum in Stockholm.